Zev18/font-randomizer/README.md

 ## Features

 This extension randomly selects a font from a list defined in its settings.
 You can freely add, edit, and delete fonts from this list by going into settings (Mac: command + , Windows: ctrl + ,) and searching for "random font list."
 If there are no valid fonts in the list, it will select the default monospace font.
+Additionally, the font can be randomized by clicking the refresh icon in the status bar.

+The current font will be displayed in the status bar as well, just in case you're ever wondering which one it gave you today!
+Clicking on the font name in the status bar will allow you to select the font manually, or jump to the settings page to manage your font list.

 ## Extension Settings